 That the decades between Christ’s death and the writing of the gospels comprise too short a time for man to concoct a legend

 “Legend” is the obvious fourth option.
 Perhaps the stories about Christ (and, inherently, the prophesies he allegedly fulfilled) are simply man-made falsities, like so many other tales of the supernatural in other religions.

 Christ died in A.D.
 33 and the first gospel (Matthew) was written around A.D.
 70, according to biblical scholars.
-Thus, a common sentiment is that 40 years is simply too short a time for legends to spread among primitive Middle Eastern peoples (similarly, 20 years, the supposed time between Christ’s death and Paul’s first epistles — the first New Testament documents — is also too short).
+Thus, a common sentiment is that 40 years is simply too short a time for legends to spread among primitive Middle Eastern peoples (similarly, 20 or 30 years, the supposed time between Christ’s death and Paul’s first epistles — the first New Testament documents, from A.D.
+50s and 60s — is also too short).
 The stories about Jesus must be true.